 So you’re growing hops for the first time and things are going swimmingly.
 The hops are voracious growers and vigorous in appearance.
 It seems you have a knack for this!
-Until one day, you go to inspect your pride and joy and, alas, something is amiss.
-Perhaps the hops are wilted or covered in a powdery mildew.
+Until one day, you go to inspect your pride and joy, and, alas, something is amiss.
+Perhaps the hops are wilted or covered in powdery mildew.
 As prolific as hops can be, the plant may still be afflicted with hops plant diseases.
-For a fruitful crop, it’s important to learn about diseases affecting hops and treating hops plant problems ASAP.
+For a fruitful crop, it’s important to learn about diseases affecting hops in order to treat hops plant problems ASAP.

 Diseases of Hops Plant

 Poorly drained soil can lead to fungal diseases affecting hops.

 - Black root rot – One such disease of hops plants is called Black root rot or Phytophthora citricola.
 This fungal disease causes water lesions on the roots of the plants, blackened or yellow leaves, and wilting stems.
 This hops plant disease is easily mistaken for Verticillium wilt or Fusarium canker.

 - Fusarium canker – Fusarium canker, or Con tip blight, forms cankers at the base of the bine accompanied by the sudden wilting of the bines when flowering or when temperatures soar.
 The leaves at the cone tips become brown and the interior of the hop cone browns and die.

 - Verticillium wilt – Verticillium wilt causes yellowing of the leaf tissue along with swollen bines whose interior tissue becomes discolored.
 Verticillium wilt is most prevalent in nitrogen-rich soils.

 - Downy mildew – Downy mildew (Pseudoperonospora humuli) causes stunted, brittle shoots.
 The hop flowers brown and curl and the underside of leaves become mottled with brown lesions and a yellow halo.
 The plant damage will look much akin to that caused by an early frost.